Spotlight on Fife and Clackmannashire

 The first ever Elgin Film Festival 2026 was a culmination of Spotlight’s work in Moray.
 The Festival brought Elgin venues and community groups together for a weekend of films and events (19-22 February).
 To date, over 5,500 people in Moray have attended independent film screenings thanks to Spotlight.

 Ilia Ryzhenko, Film Hub Scotland Manager, says: “The impact of our Coordinator’s work in the Moray Firth over the past three years has shown just how effective the Spotlight project is for supporting local film exhibition in historically underserved parts of Scotland.
 The BFI has recognised these results, significantly increasing Spotlight’s budget for each Film Hub in the UK for 2026-29.
 We’re extremely fortunate to be partnering with OnFife (Fife Cultural Trust) on this project.
-By intention, Spotlight work is hyperlocal and very applied, so having a knowledgeable local partner and access to venues in Central Fife is instrumental.”
+By intention, Spotlight work is hyperlocal and very applied, so having a knowledgeable local partner and access to venues across Fife is instrumental.”

 Karen Taylor, OnFife’s Community Events & Programme Manager, says: “Spotlight is a really exciting project to be part of and we’re looking forward to working with Film Hub Scotland to develop film screenings across Fife.
 We’re also delighted that the new Spotlight Coordinator is going to be based in one of our venues in the Adam Smith Theatre’s Design Suite.”